Why is my Lavender Turning Black? (How to Solve it)

 • You can also apply an organic fungicide to the soil of the pot to prevent any further infections.
 Note that fungicides only tend to work as a preventative measure so if your lavender is already turning black then you will not cure the lavender and it is still necessary to snip away infected areas of the lavender and replant in new potting soil.

-Whether or not your lavender recovers from turning black due to fungal disease will depend in the extent of the infection.
+Whether or not your lavender recovers from turning black due to fungal disease will depend on the extent of the infection.

-Mildly infected plants do tend to respond well to treatment but severely infect plants are often difficult to revive and may die.
+Mildly infected plants do tend to respond well to treatment but severely infected plants are often difficult to revive and may die.

 If the lavender cannot be saved, burn the plant to kill the fungus or throw it away so it does not spread around your garden.

-Prevention is better then cure with lavenders so always ensure that lavender are planted in dry, well draining soil, with sand or grit and do not over water them.
+Prevention is better than cure with lavenders so always ensure that lavenders are planted in dry, well-draining soil, with sand or grit, and do not overwater them.

 (Read my article on the best soil mix for lavenders).

-More problems occur because of over watering lavenders then from under watering due to their natural resistance to drought and their preference for a dry environment.
+More problems occur because of overwatering lavenders than from underwatering due to their natural resistance to drought and their preference for a dry environment.

 All lavenders are potentially affected by disease due to damp soils or high humidity but Hybrid lavenders tend to be less vulnerable to disease.